Back to News

 Today, there are a wide variety of flavours available across the country.
 But don’t worry about it losing its place of origin.
 The pasty has been registered by the European Union as a Protected Geographical Indication, which means that is is protected due to being a regional food.

-What Makes a Pasty?
+What Makes a Pasty Cornish?

-So what should you look for when wanting to get the most authentic pasty possible?
+So what should you look for when wanting to get the most authentic Cornish pasty possible?
 The minimum percentage of meat that a pasty should have is 12.5%, with at least 25% more of the pasty being filled with vegetables.
 No meat other than beef should be used if you want to have the most authentic experience, and the vegetables used in the filling should not deviate away from the specified mixture of potato, swede and onion.

 Another interesting element that goes into the creation of the pasty is that none of the ingredients should be cooked before being placed in the pasty, although it does not matter which pastry is used to form the outer shell.